Alumni Student Recruitment Activities

 College Fair Alumni Representative

-College Nights and College Days are programs that introduce high school students to many different colleges.
-Alumni represent U-M and speak with students and their parents about the Michigan experience, in addition to distributing admissions publications.
-The Office of Undergraduate Admissions receives hundreds of invitations each year to participate in these programs.
-While the admissions office handles in-state fairs, it is not possible for them to attend all out-of-state events.
-With alumni help, U-M is able to have a presence and be visible in many regions across the country in order to recruit the Leaders and Best.
-The Adopt-a-School liaison is the first person asked to cover the fair.
-If they are not available, other local ASR or alumni club volunteers are contacted.
+U-M’s Office of Undergraduate Admissions receives hundreds of invitations each year to participate in these programs.
+Staff from this office handle in-state fairs, but it is not possible for them to attend all out-of-state events.
+With alumni help, U-M is able to have a presence and be visible in many regions across the country in order to recruit the future Leaders and Best.

 Prospective and Admitted Student Reception Host